rajakotamreddy/touchtunes-android-mobile-automation/README.md

-Appium:
-Appium is one of the most popular test automation tool currently present in the market.
-Appium studio is open source that makes it even more desirable.
-It helps in improving both test execution and test development.
-It allows the testers to easily and quickly create a robust test.

-Appium Features:
-Appium has been adopted in the industry due to its wide range of features. they are,

-Support Webdriver Protocol – Webdriver Protocol gives better control over web UI.
-Automation without interrupting with the JS running on the page.
-Appium still is backward Compatible with the JSON Wire Protocol.

-Robust Test Execution – Appium can easily execute tests regardless of the device being locally available or being on a remote server.
-The tests can be monitored in real-time as well.

-Multi-Platform Support – Appium can execute test cases across multiple platforms.
-As of now, Appium supports Android, iOS and Windows applications.

-No need to Rebuild Application – Appium doesn’t reinstall the application being tested onto the system again and again.
-Neither does it need any access to the library or source code of the application.

-Parallel Execution – Appium enables users to execute test automation scripts on multiple Android or iOS sessions.
-Step by Step Instructions to Configure and run Mobile Automation Test cases using Appium:

 Download Android studio:
 You need to go to the below address, download Android Studio for Mac and do the followings as stated below.